isometry/platform-health/pkg/provider/rest/README.md

 ## Configuration

-The REST Provider is configured through the platform-health server's configuration file, with component instances listed under the `rest` key.
+The REST Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-- `name` (required): The name of the REST service instance, used to identify the service in the health reports.
+- `type` (required): Must be `rest`.
 - `request` (required): HTTP request configuration with the following fields:
   - `url` (required): The URL of the REST service to monitor.
   - `method` (default: `GET`): The HTTP method to use (GET, POST, PUT, etc.).